-NRA Service Rifle Day or concurrently with the Long Range Rural Contact Assessment during the various Services Skill-at-Arms
+NRA Service Rifle Day or concurrently with the Rural Contact Assessment during the various Services OSCs.

-Meetings.

-First Prize A Challenge Trophy, won by Stamford Young at Wimbledon, and presented in 1960 by his son, Col
+First Prize A Challenge Trophy, won by Stamford Young at Wimbledon, and presented in 1960 by his son.
+Col

-CS Young, a Queen Mary Gold Medal and £20.00.
+CS Young, a Oueen Mary Gold Medal and £20.00.